gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 The default is to have Fargate provide the capacity.
 That is a _serverless_ approch, avoiding the need to manage instances (but costing more as a result).
 For now we will leave that as the sole provider and so leave the other two boxes unchecked.

-Monitoring is optional but since this is a demonstration we want to see a bit more about what ishappening.
-We'll expand that panel and enable it:
+Monitoring is optional but for now we want to see a bit more about what is happening.
+So we'll expand that panel and enable it:

 ![ECS cluster infrastructure](img/aws_ecs_create_cluster_infrastructure.jpeg)